 Simply put, pomegranate juice tastes delicious though it’s often half tart and half sweet, as well as crunchy and juicy, with a sweet aftertaste.

 But trust me, it tastes like pomegranate.
-The juice may also taste a bit like cherry juice — less sweet and different flavor.
+The juice may also taste a bit like cherry juice — less sweet and a different flavor.
 But similarly pulpy.

 I will also try to get some of your pomegranate questions answered in the FAQ section down the article.
 So, without further ado, let’s get straight into the business!!!